gtheilman/OnCallAssignments/README.md

 Faculty can then go through the responses left by the students and score them on communications skills, clinical reasoning, professionalism, etc.

+Additional features:
+- Manage several different phone numbers.
+For example, different classes could be using the application at the same time, just by calling different telephone numbers.
+- Different permission levels for administrators and those who are just need to grade student responses
+- Generate web pages to display a written consult and/or a grading rubric (key)
+-  Transcribe the recording (extra fee charged by provider)
-For an additional fee, the service will transcribe the recording and look up the person registered to that cell phone number.
+-  Look up the person registered to an incoming cell phone number (extra fee charged by provider)
+-  Choose from different voices for outgoing messages
+-  Specify the maximum amount of time students have to record their responses (no rambling).

 ### Technical Details